-Generating functions of this twisted theory are important as they are very often balanced, which is an essential property if one wants to apply rigidity arguments \cite{Okounkov}.
+Generating functions twisted in this way are important as they are very often ``balanced'', an essential property for applying rigidity arguments \cite{Okounkov}.
 More precisely, terms in the numerator and denominator come in pairs in the form of

 and thus the limit exists as $x^{\pm 1}\rightarrow\infty$.
 Liu \cite{Liu} has a deeper discussion on when the property holds.

 The expression matches the \textbf{vertex functions} appearing in \cite{PSZ} for the special case of grassmannians and in \cite{KPSZ} for the case of (type-A) flag varieties, up to a power of $q$ and $\hbar$ and a sign which can all absorbed by variable change of the Novikov variables.
 Note that the settings of the above two papers are dual to those of this present paper in the definition of grassmannians and flag varieties.